jhumigas/GeomApp/README.md

   * id : Primary key
   * type : Type of the figure (e.g Trapezoid)
   * perimeter  : value of the perimeter
-  * surface : value of the Surface area
+  * area : value of the area area
-* **Longueur** : A length or a distance between two points
+* **Length** : A length or a distance between two points
   * id : Primary key
-  * valeur : Value of the length
+  * value : Value of the length
   * id_figure : id of the figure to with the corresponding segment belongs to
-  * num_longueur : Number of the segment
+  * num_Length : Number of the segment
 * **Point**
   * id : Primary key
   * x : absissa of the point (int)